-The Colorado Department of Agriculture has partnered with the Colorado Energy Office, the USDA Natural Resources Conservation Service-Colorado, and Rural Development-Colorado to promote renewable heating and cooling systems as part of an EQIP Agricultural Energy Management Plan (AgEMP).
+The Colorado Department of Agriculture has partnered with the Colorado Energy Office, the USDA Natural Resources Conservation Service-Colorado, and Rural Development-Colorado to promote renewable heating and cooling systems as part of an Agricultural Energy Management Plan (AgEMP).
 Even if you are not eligible for NRCS assistance through the EQIP program, Colorado agricultural producers and processors may be eligible for project assistance through the ACRE3program.

-You can learn more about how to use renewable heating and cooling in your agricultural operation through the Colorado Agricultural Renewable Heating & Cooling Roadmap.
+You can learn more about how to use renewable heating and cooling in your agricultural operation through the Colorado Agricultural Renewable Heating & Cooling Roadmap

-How to Participate in the Acre3 Program.
+Ready to get started?
+Learn how to participate in the Acre3 Program.

 - Self-assessment Tools